 easy to approach, reach, enter, speak with, or use.

-- that can be used, entered, reached, etc.:an accessible road; accessible ruins.
+able to be used, entered, reached, etc.:an accessible road; accessible Mayan ruins.

 Origin of accessible

 WORDS THAT MAY BE CONFUSED WITH accessibleaccessible , assessable.